anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The registrar MAY cache responses containing CA certificates or attributes and use them later for responding directly, as far as suitable.

+Note:
+The decision whether to forward a request or to answer it directly can depend on many factors, such as the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.
-Note: Typically, certificate requests will be forwarded to the backend PKI, but even for these the registrar may answer part of them if adequate, such as returning an error response in case the registrar determines that the request is not properly authenticated or not authorized.
+Typically, certificate requests will be forwarded to the backend PKI, but even for these the registrar may answer part of them if adequate, such as returning an error response in case the registrar determines that the request is not properly authenticated or not authorized.